mterwill/mterwill.com/content/posts/the-many-meanings-of-the-dot.md

 program][bash].

-Normally, when a shell executes an external program it will do so in a *subprocess*.
+Normally, when a shell executes an external program it will do so in a __subprocess__.
 In order to execute a new command, the shell first asks the kernel to create a copy of itself using the `fork` system call ([`man 2 fork`][fork]).
 This copy is identical, except for its process ID (PID).
 The new subprocess then replaces itself with the program you supplied ([`man 2 execve`][execve]).
 This "program" is just a file (actually, in *nix systems, everything is just a file) that has its executable permission bit set (if you've ever done a `chmod +x`).

+> __Note__: If this was a bit confusing it's fine, you don't need to understand
+> to keep reading.

+TODO: make sure bash actually fork-execs

 Using the `.` (or, in many shells, its equivalent command `source`) skips fork-exec and instead reads commands from a file directly into your shell as if